tonbo-io/tonbolite/README.md

 ### Use in Wasm

-TonboLiet exposed an easy-to-use API
+TonboLite exposed an easy-to-use API

 ```js
 const conn = new tonbo.Connection();